privacy-ethereum/pse.dev/README.md

 #### For internal, PSE member:

-- Suggest to tag: @kalidiagne, @psedesign for PR review.
+- Suggest to tag: @wslyvh, @psedesign, andyguzmaneth for PR review.
 - If question, please reach out in discord channel #website-pse

 #### For external: